xando/django-rocket-engine/docs/installation.rst

 Register application on Google AppEngine
 ________________________________________

 `Register <http://code.google.com/appengine/>`_ your new awesome application on Google AppEngine site.
-Unique application indetifier will be used also as to access to your project on AppEngine.
+Unique application identifier will be used to allow access to your project on AppEngine.

 Create CloudSQL database
 ________________________

 Create a CloudSQL database instance using `Google Api Console
 <https://code.google.com/apis/console>`_, create a database inside
 your CloudSQL instance.

 Configuration
 _____________

-Google AppEngine requires from  applications to have a app.yaml, with basic description  how to manage application  after deployment.
+Google AppEngine requires applications to have an app.yaml, with basic description how to manage application after deployment.
 Create one an put yourapplication-id.
 Example app.yaml:

 .. code-block:: yaml